What is AmeriCorps?

 - AmeriCorps*NCCC (National Community Civilian Corps)

-Habitat for Humanity-MidOhio has worked with all three programs in the past, and will take part in two programs this year: AmeriCorps*National Direct and AmeriCorps*NCCC.
+Habitat for Humanity-MidOhio has worked with all three programs in the past, and will take part in all three programs again this year.

 What benefits do AmeriCorps members receive?